 In the course of their studies, students gain deep insight into the practice requirements of audiovisual media, and are trained to become creative and proactive entrepreneurs.
 The core of the study programs aims to build the students’ skill and competence to develop audience-relevant and future-oriented narratives in the digital media culture.

 The focus of the study and further education programs is to deliver the highest quality of teaching and research, a professionally competent and comprehensively didactic teaching staff, and curriculums that are up-to-date, flexible, and future-orientated.

 The ifs promotes the competitiveness and development potential of North Rhine-Westphalia’s media industry by closely networking its students and graduates with media companies and the relevant local stakeholders and institutions.
 At the same time, with its international orientation, the ifs conveys intercultural competence and access to the global market.

-At the same time, the ifs conveys intercultural competence and access to the global market with its international orientation.
+At the same time, the ifs conveys intercultural competence and access to the global market.

-Diversity in all its dimensions Explicitly addressed together, the ifs considers this an opportunity and a challenge to actively promote equal opportunity and participation for students and university members.
+At ifs, plurality in all its dimensions is seen as an opportunity as well as a challenge to actively promote equal opportunities and participation for all students, further education participants and ifs members.